 First submission → MP approval ≈ 10 weeks total

-1. The review process is initiated upon receipt of payment.
+- The review process is initiated upon receipt of payment.
 Contact our office by phone or in person to make your payment between 9:00 am - 3:45 pm, Monday through Friday.
 Each review payment covers two rounds of review.
-The review fees are:1st Review (pays for two reviews)$503rd Review (pays for two reviews)$255th Review (pays for two reviews)$25
+The review fees are:1st Review (pays for two reviews)$603rd Review (pays for two reviews)$305th Review (pays for two reviews)$30

-3. You may wish to purchase a print copy for yourself.
-Information and pricing for print copies through MP can be found here.
+- You may wish to purchase a print copy for yourself.
+Information and pricing for print copies through MP can be found here .
 It is also possible to purchase a personal copy from ProQuest.

 Disclaimer: You must be enrolled in 799 A or B at the time of your initial document submission to MP, see The College of Graduate Studies for more information.

-If your committee-approved thesis does not yet meet the 13 SDSU formatting guidelines described above, then you should not submit it to Montezuma Publishing for formatting review.
+If your committee-approved thesis does not yet meet the 13 Rules of the SDSU Thesis Universal Formatting Requirements described above, then do not submit it to Montezuma Publishing for formatting Review.
 For example, we cannot accept the thesis if any mandatory preliminary pages are missing (Title page, Signature page, Copyright page, Abstract, Table of Contents, List of Figures/Tables if applicable), or if it has been written in a style your department does not approve of.
-We also cannot accept your submission if it is not organized into a single Word Document or PDF.
+We also cannot accept your submission if it is not organized into a single Word document or PDF.

 Summer 2024 Deadlines